 Work plan for the following period

 The financial part requires tracking and reporting of expenses at the activity level, based on the approved detailed budget structure.
 The reporting of expenses will be in $US, i.e., the project’s accounting currency.
 Legal commitments, receipts and costs incurred in currencies other than the project accounting currency shall be converted following the Bank’s application of exchange rate method defined in OP-273-6.

+Summary of Reporting / Audit statement delivery dates